paulohscwb/polyhedra/README.md

 <hr>
 <h4>21.
 Dual of Möbius Deltahedron - 24 faces</h4>
  <a href="vr/mobius24_dual.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/113A.png" class="foto"></a><img src="ar/113.png" class="qr">
- <br>The dual of Möbius Deltahedron (24 faces) was modeled by the author of this page (Paulo Henrique Siqueira) using the coordinates of the vertices and the respective edges of the Möbius Deltahedron.
+ <br>It is a truncated tetrahedron, determining hexagonal and rectangular faces.
+The dual of Möbius Deltahedron (24 faces) was modeled by the author of this page (Paulo Henrique Siqueira) using the coordinates of the vertices and the respective edges of the Möbius Deltahedron.
 <br><br><b>Faces:</b> 8 hexagons and 6 rectangles | <b>Edges:</b> 36 | <b>Vertices:</b> 24 | <b>Dihedral angles:</b> 125.25° and 109.47°. <a href="https://www.interocitors.com/polyhedra/Deltahedra/Mobius/index.html" target="_blank">More...</a>
 <hr>
 <h4>22.
 Möbius Octakis Hexahedron</h4>